Get insider access

 The ASUS ROG Swift PG279QM has mediocre contrast, so blacks look gray if you're in a dark room.
 Unfortunately, because the local dimming feature can only illuminate entire columns of light at once, it's ineffective at boosting contrast with the checkerboard test pattern.
 It's most effective at boosting contrast in scenes with larger dark areas.

 The contrast photo shows a reddish tint.
-This is from an interaction between the backlight and the camera sensor; it's not noticeable in person.
+This is from an interaction between the backlight and the camera sensor and it isn't noticeable in person.

 3.0